apache/nuttx/configs/max32660-evsys/README.txt

     Also fixed the on-board LED which now currently reflects the state.
   2018-11-29:  Resolved the UART interrupt issue.
 The NSH configuration
     now appears fully functional.
 Removed EXPERIMENTAL from configuration.
+    Brought in the STM32 SPI driver as a starting point.
+It still does not build correctly.
+Due to conflicts, only SPI0 will be available.

 Serial Console
 ==============